ibm-cloud-docs/event-notifications/en-vpe.md

 # Virtual Private Endpoint
 {: #en-vpe}

-Virtual Private Endpoints (VPE) for VPC enables you to connect to {{site.data.keyword.en_short}} and other supported IBM Cloud services from your VPC network by using the IP addresses of your choice, which is allocated from a subnet within your VPC.
+Virtual Private Endpoints (VPE) for VPC enables you to connect to {{site.data.keyword.en_short}} and other supported {{site.data.keyword.cloud}} services from your VPC network by using the IP addresses of your choosing, allocated from a subnet within your VPC.

-You can create an endpoint gateway for an {{site.data.keyword.cloud}} or third-party service or application that you want to access on your private VPC network.
-You can use the console, CLI, API, or Terraform.
+You can create an endpoint gateway for an {{site.data.keyword.cloud_notm}} service, third-party service or an application that you want to access on your private VPC network.
+You can either the console, CLI, API, or Terraform.
 {: shortdesc}